-A few examples are Bacopa Monnieri and Alpha GPC for learning and memory, L-Carnitine for reasoning and energy, and Citicoline for improving attention.
+A few examples are Bacopa Monnieri and Alpha GPC for learning and memory and L-Carnitine for reasoning and energy.

 There are several different reasons as to why nootropic substances improve different functions.
 Some are used as building blocks in the body’s own production of compounds helping cognitive function, others can be used as fuel or facilitate body functions such as blood flow or metabolism.
 Knowing what you want to achieve and when will make it possible for you to use the right nootropic for the right occasion.
 Researching the effects of what the nootropics do will help you find your edge.